 These two steps can help keep most toxic users at a safe distance.
 However, even if the profile is private, there are other risks children should be aware of.
 One of them is fake profiles typically used by online trolls and haters to harass or impersonate their victims.
 Any of the following may be a sign of a fake profile:

-- Profile picture not showing their face: Trolls and haters often hide their own face to avoid digital as well as real-world consequences.
+Profile picture not showing one’s face: Trolls and haters often hide their own face to avoid digital as well as real-world consequences.
 Therefore, a good rule for your kid is: no face, no “friendship” on social media.

 “Haters gonna hate”